 Jesse Mulligan stays at the Intercontinental Wellington.

-A big, pink, central Wellington landmark that's impossible to miss by foot but strangely difficult to locate by car.
+Location: A big, pink, central Wellington landmark that's impossible to miss by foot but strangely difficult to locate by car.

 Check-in experience: Professional and deferential, as you'd expect.
 There's a new concierge station at the door of the freshly renovated lobby, so you can make dinner plans at a safe distance from the administrative burble of reception.

 Room: A club room on the eighth floor - predictably flash, though all the rooms in the hotel were completely refitted last year: beds, carpets, curtains and bathrooms: "back to concrete", as our host put it.

 What's so good about this place: It's always been the most luxurious experience in Wellington, but now it looks like a 21st century hotel, with the bonus of a first class new bar in the lobby offering 57 varieties of whiskey and slow drip gin infusions.